jonezy/SubSonic.ServiceBase/README.md

 # ServiceBase

 For most websites I build using SubSonic I use a service pattern.
-That is for every database table I have a service class that represents actions that are available on that table (save, delete, getbyid etc).
+That is for every domain object (User, Order) there is a corresponding service class.
+That service class can interact with many tables that deal with the domain object (User => Login, UserProfile, UserDetails)